How to Become a Locksmith in Delaware in 2026 (No License Required)

 New Jersey: Requires licensing.
 Tighter regulations but higher rates in the NYC metro area.

-Most Delaware locksmiths stick to Delaware unless they’re willing to deal with other states’ licensing requirements.
+Most Delaware locksmiths stick to Delaware unless they are willing to deal with other states’ licensing requirements.

 Your Next Steps

-Tuesday: Register your business with Delaware Division of Revenue.
+2. Register your business with the Delaware Division of Revenue through the Delaware One Stop portal

 Delaware makes it easier to become a locksmith than most states.
 No license required means you can start faster.
-But “easier to start” doesn’t mean “easy to succeed.”
+But “easier to start” does not mean “easy to succeed.”

 Get proper training.
 Get certified.
 Build your skills.
 Treat customers right.
-Do that, and you’ll build a solid business.
+Do that, and you will build a solid business.

 FAQ